 This was a magnolia, which is highly valued and called mu-lan in China.
 The flower is considered a symbol of female beauty, tenderness, and innocence.

 In addition, the Chinese have another legend about the plant.
 The first tree is believed to have grown on the tomb of the ancient sage Confucius.
 In ancient times, only the emperor had the right to observe how it flourished, but if he wanted to, he could give this plant to his faithful servant.

 The tree was often called the jade orchid because it was distinguished by sobriety and the ability to survive the extreme cold.

 In ancient times, there lived a very poor girl, Keiko, who was forced to make paper flowers that were so cheap that the poor woman did not have enough money for beautiful clothes.
 She lived in poverty when an old parrot once flew into her window.

-The kind girl did not drive the bird away; so the bird revealed the secret: to revive the flowers, you have to drop a drop of your own blood on them.
+The kind girl did not drive the bird away, so the bird revealed the secret: to revive the flowers, you must drop a drop of your blood on them.

 But the parrot had warned Keiko that giving the last drop of blood was unacceptable.
 The beautiful girl followed the advice of the wise bird; her revived flowers were so beautiful that they began to be bought at a good price, and Keiko eventually came out of poverty.

 She bought herself a luxurious kimono and went to the prom, where she met and fell in love with young Arthur, a student who seemed to reciprocate her love.

 But alas, the young man was only interested in material goods; he dreamed of luxury and made his unfortunate girlfriend work harder and harder.
 Wanting to please his lover, he gave the last drop of his blood to the flowers and died.
 And the flower, when the last drop hit, became a magnolia.

 How beautiful is that?
 All this information made me love this tree even more!
-I hope you enjoyed this article and you love magnolia trees as much as I do!
+I hope you enjoyed this article and love magnolia trees as much as I do!